Neil Blackadder

 Director: Tartuffe by Molière, trans.
 Richard Wilbur, 2008

-Director and translator: Rosa and Blanca by Rebekka Kricheldorf, 2008
+Director and translator: Rosa and Blanca by Rebekka Kricheldorf, 2008; see also

 Director: Nora by Ingmar Bergman, adapted from Henrik Ibsen's A Doll House, 2006